featured-image-how-to-explain-a-concept-clearly-and-concisely

 The Concept Canvas

-Much like the previous Brief Canvas, its particular purpose is to split up your deep thinking into a set of clear buckets and create a clear structure so that you can explain your complex concepts and ideas efficiently and with maximum effect to the world and your audience.
+Much like the previous Brief Canvas, its particular purpose is to split up your deep thinking and complex topics into a set of clear buckets and create a clear structure so that you can explain your complex concepts and ideas efficiently and with maximum effect to make people understand the world and your audience.

 We adopted the popular Business Model Canvas process and adapted it for our own needs.
 We found that our clients really liked the category format, so we wanted to share it with you.